 Edging your garden is a must and will complete the area and bring everything together.
 Here are some great plants to try for edging.
 Alyssum is a great choice!
-It is fast growing and low maintenance.
-They grow in a variety.
+It is fast-growing and low maintenance; They grow in a variety.
 If you cut them back, they will continually bloom throughout their blooming period.
 The flowers are also very lovely smelling and will make for a welcoming scent.
 Barrenwort is also a good idea.
-These do well in shade and grows each year.
+These do well in the shade and grows each year.
 It has a variety of colors and does best in climate zones five through nine.
 It will also be quite colorful during the fall months of the year.
 You can also try Bloody Geranium.
 It gets its name from the beautiful reds the foliage produces during the fall time of the year, and it grows best in climate zones four through eight.
 It can grow in full sun or partially shaded areas.

 Privet Hedge Plants also make excellent border plants.